 But to see Albertsons on the way out was painful.
 10-20 percent off signs were up on every aisle, the meat racks were bare, and the store was not receiving shipments from certain grocers or companies any more it seemed.
 I mean, how many supermarkets do you go into and find the Little Debbie snack rack completely empty?

-Of course, other racks remained full because of poor decisions by whomever made them initially — why were George Foreman grilles on sale in a supermarket?
+Of course, other racks remained full because of poor decisions by whoever made them initially — why were George Foreman grilles on sale in a supermarket?
 Or Hummingbird feeders/food?
 Their boxes were worn down from sitting on racks for extended periods of time with no one actually purchasing the items.
 This was the case for a lot of things in this store and I would not be surprised if any of these items I am thinking of (mostly small appliances) had been on the shelves since I worked at the store 12 years ago.

 Certain bulk racks had been taken down near the entrance and the store seemed void while filled.
 Yes, it was a Sunday morning at a supermarket but for one reason or another, this location never drew in the teeming masses that Publix draws in across the street and elsewhere in Palm Harbor.